bretmullinix/openshift-idm-cluster-on-aws/part2-install-idm/7th-tdd-iteration/readme.md

     1. Add the following task to the end of the **tasks/main.yml** file.

         ```yaml
         - name: Configure IDM.
-Please wait this could take a couple of minutes....
+Please wait this could take 15-30 minutes....
           shell:
             cmd: >
              ipa-server-install  --mkhomedir